 - 95% of consumers get suspicious that reviews are fake if there are no negative reviews.

 People are hungry for content today.
 If you have a website you should be producing content.
-It doesn’t just have to be blog posts (no matter what every other SEO may tell you).
+It doesn’t just have to be blog posts (no matter what every other SEO service provider may tell you).
 Find your audience and publish content where they are and add links back to your site.

-Blog posts, YouTube videos, podcasts, white papers, etc. are all good forms of content marketing that you can use to build your brand and drive more organic search traffic to your site.
+Blog posts, YouTube videos, podcasts, white papers, etc. are all good forms of content marketing that you can use to build your brand and drive more organic SEO traffic to your site.

 Note: While social media is a viable option as well, it won’t really help you with local search optimization all that much, but it can still drive additional traffic to your site.

 The algorithms most social media platforms use tend to reduce the reach of posts that have links that cause the user to leave the platform.
 In a nutshell, Facebook wants people to stay on its platform…not leave and go to yours.

 If so, you’re spreading yourself too thin and your business is going to have a hard time growing.
 Did you start your business because you wanted to work 80 hours a week?

 I’m all about business owners learning about SEO and how it works.
-By doing so they’ll better equip themselves to understand and evaluate the work someone they hire to do SEO.
+In doing so a business owner can better understand and evaluate the work they hire a local SEO expert or SEO company to do.

 There are many folks out there who claim to know how to do SEO but all they really know how to do is use the Yoast plugin for WordPress.